2021 aviation event season taking shape2021 aviation event season taking shape

 Women in Aviation International, which hosts a yearly in-person conference and career fair, will be hosting a virtual event March 11 and 12.

-The Helicopter Association International’s 2021 HAI Heli-Expo is on track for March 22 through 25 in New Orleans.
+The Helicopter Association International’s 2021 HAI Heli-Expo has been canceled.
+It was scheduled to take place March 22 through 25 in New Orleans.
+Organizers are planning a large event for 2022.

 The Sun ‘n Fun Aerospace Expo is still on schedule for April 13 through 18 in Lakeland, Florida.
 Sun ‘n Fun officials recently hosted a successful all-outdoor, two-day Holiday Flying Festival and Car Show that attracted an estimated 4,000 to 7,000 attendees.
 During a Pilot Town Hall at the December event, Sun ‘n Fun Aerospace Expo President and CEO John “Lites” Leenhouts pledged that the popular spring break for pilots would continue in 2021.